-Also, on July 27, 2010, the Company entered into an agreement with a vendor ("Sheerr Memory"), which is wholly-owned by an employee and executive officer of the Company, to consign a formula-based amount of up to \$3,000,000 of certain inventory into the Company's manufacturing facilities.
+Also, on July 27, 2010, the Company entered into an agreement with a vendor("Sheerr Memory"), which is wholly-owned by an employee and executive officer of the Company, to consign a formula-based amount of up to \$3,000,000 of certain inventory into the Company's manufacturing facilities.
 As of April 30, 2011, the Company has received financing totaling \$1,500,000 under this agreement, of which \$1,000,000 was used to repay in full a Note payable to the employee arising from an agreement entered into with the employee in February, 2010 and which expired in August, 2010.
-At October 31, 2011 no further financing was available to the Company under the formulas contained in the consignment agreement, although the formulas provide for additional possible financing in the future.
+On December 14, 2011, the Company repaid the loan in full.
+No further financing is available to the Company under this agreement.